Lear Corporation (LEA) Bundle

 Lear Corporation's Leadership

-- Raymond E. Scott: President, Chief Executive Officer and Director
+- Ray Scott: President, Chief Executive Officer, and Director.

-- Frank Orsini: Executive Vice President and President, Seating
+- Frank Orsini: Executive Vice President and President, Seating.
+This is Lear's largest division, providing complete seat systems and components.

 Lear Corporation (LEA) Mission and Values